Chewhern/SHSM/README.md

 # SHSM (Software Emulated Hardware Security Module)
+SHSM is a service that isolates key operations from client processes, designed to prevent keys from being leaked in memory.
+It is provided via an HTTP API and only supports programming languages ​​capable of handling memory securely.
+It is not intended to replace hardware HSMs, but rather to provide a usable option in environments where hardware HSMs are unavailable.

 There're attempts in trying to define what should and what shouldn't an SHSM do.

 To summarize, this project had about 8 definitions.